 It is an enormous undertaking, but the end result could be better drugs and better care for our patients – and less toxic medicines with more convenient dosing.

-This type of “bench to bedside research” is an early example of the economic development that will spring up around Seton Healthcare Family’s academic medicine and clinical research mission as Austin moves toward becoming a center of biomedical excellence.
+This type of “bench to bedside research” is an early example of the economic development that will spring up around Ascension Ascension Seton’s academic medicine and clinical research mission as Austin moves toward becoming a center of biomedical excellence.

 We will see more of these collaborations as we build the new Dell Medical School at the University of Texas at Austin and the new University Medical Center at Brackenridge teaching hospital and pursue all the other initiatives outlined in Texas State Sen. Kirk Watson’s “10 in 10.”